Daishan County

 The county is located in East China Sea in northeast Zhejiang.
 It comprises a series of islands with Daishan Island forming the main part of the county.
 Daishan Island has a fishing port, and shipbuilding and ship refitting facilities.
-The island has several museums including salt, marine life, typhoon and lifehouse museums.
+The island has several museums including salt, marine life, typhoon and lighthouse museums.

 Administrative divisions

 The county consists of six towns and one township.